Kaef/ulisp-esp/README.md

   (because 6..11 are used for SPI-flash, 34..39 has no software pullup or pulldown so there's no need to isolate) see Espressif documentation of rtc_gpio_isolate() for details.
   Returns GPIO-num on success or nil if GPIO_NUM can't be isolated.

+  Known issue: there seems to be a problem using isolated pins after wakeup -- I'll investigate to fix this (I already called rtc_gpio_deinit(gpio) when using pinmode, but this seems to be not correct -- any suggestions?)

 * enable-ext0-wakeup(<GPIO_NUM>, <LEVEL>)

   Use a GPIO to wakeup the system.
 Allowed GPIOs are: 0, 2, 4, 12..15, 25..27, 32..39 (see Espressif documentation).